Mumbai Chhatrapati Shivaji International Airport Guide (BOM)

-Bus:The BEST (tel: +91 2413 7937; www.bestundertaking.com) city bus service to Mumbai.
-Buses 312 and 321 run to the nearby Vile Parle East train station from Terminal 1 and 2 respectively.
+Bus:The BEST (tel: +91 2413 7937; www.bestundertaking.com) city bus connects the airport with central Mumbai and its suburbs.
 Bus 35 connects the airport with Dadar Station, from which a number of buses (61 and 70) run on to various destinations in the city centre.
-Local bus fares are very low, but travelling on this mode of transport can be crowded and often complicated.
-Check the services website for more details.
+Local bus fares are very low, but travelling on this mode of transport can be crowded and, at times, chaotic.
+Check the website for more details.

 Coach:Intercity coach services can be booked in the arrival areas of Terminal 2.

 Taxi:Pre-paid taxis, metered taxis and motor rickshaws are available at the airport.
-Taxis are the preferred choice of transport for the arriving visitor without pre-arranged hotel transportation.
 Rates to central Mumbai start at around INR450 with an air-conditioned vehicle and the journey time is upwards of one hour, depending on traffic.

-Wi-Fi internet access is available free of charge throughout the terminal buildings.
+Free Wi-Fi internet access is available throughout Mumbai Chhatrapati Shivaji International Airport.
 Telecommunications centres, offering telephones, fax, internet, and photocopying services, are also located in both terminals.

 There is a good selection of bars, restaurants, snack bars and ice cream parlours at the airport.
 These range from restaurants serving local delicacies to international chains.